earthly/website/blog/_posts/2023-10-25-poetry-publish.md

 {% picture content-wide-nocrop {{site.pimages}}{{page.slug}}/9020.png --picture --img width="300px" --alt {{ Create an account at test.pypy.org }} %}
 <figcaption>Create an account at test.pypy.org</figcaption>
 </div>
+Before publishing your package directly to PyPI, it's a good idea to test the entire packaging and distribution process on TestPyPI first.

 [TestPyPI](test.pypi.org) is a separate instance of the Python Package Index (PyPI) designed specifically for testing and experimentation.
-It allows developers to practice the process of packaging and publishing their Python projects without affecting the main PyPI repository.
+It allows us to practice the process of packaging and publishing our code without affecting the main PyPI repository.

 It's basically a staging release location we can use to test things out.

-To use TestPyPI, go through the same registration and key creation process as on PyPI.
+To use TestPyPI, we go through the same registration and key creation process as on PyPI.

 - Create an Account
 - Setup 2-Factor Auth